CannonContraption/blag/content/taskmanagement.md

 \* This is how the Git integration works, if you opt to write/use it.
 \** I think I had _heard_ of it, but I certainly wasn't using it yet.
 I had individually been using both TW and Git for quite some time, too.
-\*** I'm not a student of psychology, but this is more or less how it feels to me.